wet-boew/wet-boew-codecharge/README.md

 * wet-boew-codecharge vs wet-boew-php:

-Codecharge variant provides re-usable Master Templates for CodeCharge, which are independent of the generator language used (php,.net,perl,C##,...)
+Codecharge variant provides re-usable Master Templates for CodeCharge Studio 5 (CCS5). the Template provided supports CCS5 php generated sites.
-Some demos are provided, all generated in php, ready to use on any Apache MySQL PHP infrastructure.
-They showcase the re-usability of the clf themes and a MVC based application framework.
-Web developers can focus on content, and re-use the same content across all themes provided.
+Demo provided was generated in php, using the Master Template.
-Html and php code files are completely separated (.php and .html), keeping a clear separation between presentation and code.
+In the Codecharge variant, Html and php code files are completely separated (.php and .html), keeping a clear separation between presentation and code.
+They are merged dynamically on demand.
-All user interface language variables are defined in external resource text file, one per language, for easier maintenance.
+On-going effort to sync the resource variables used in both rojects.

 * Demo environment tailoring**

-To run demo on Linux (lampp): Copy the application folder in your htdocs.
-Create the initial database with SQL scripts.
+To run demo on Linux (lampp) or Windows (wammp): Copy the application folder in your htdocs.
+Create the initial database with SQL scripts located in /data subfolder.

-To run demo on Windows: Get CodechargeStudio, open demo project file, change output file format from Unix/Linux to Windows, and re-generate demo.
+To run demo using ASP/dotnet/JSP/Coldfusion: Purchase CodechargeStudio5, open demo project file, change Code Language, and re-generate demo.
 Copy the application folder in your htdocs.
 Create the initial database with SQL scripts.

-To run demo using ASP/dotnet/JSP/Coldfusion: Get CodechargeStudio, open demo project file, change Code Language, and re-generate demo.
-Copy the application folder in your htdocs.
-Create the initial database with SQL scripts.

-To run demo with another database only (MSAccess/Oracle/MSSQL/DB2/PostgresSQL) only.
-Get CodechargeStudio, open demo project file, change database connections, and re-generate demo.
+To run demo uisng another database only (MSAccess/Oracle/MSSQL/DB2/PostgresSQL): Get CodechargeStudio5, open demo project file, change database connections, and re-generate demo.
 Conversion of the schema from MySQL SQL syntax to the other SQL dbms syntax will be required.